SynapseProject/synapse.docs/docs/plan.md

 |Uri|A file or http Uri from which to fetch values.
 |Values|Locally declared values.
 |Dynamic|List of Name/Path pairs used in value substitution.
 Paths are declared in XPath for Xml serialization and colon-separated lists (root:node0:node1:...) for Yaml/Json.
+|ForEach|Calculates the cartesian product of the declared blocks of values and expands the action into a set of actions for each result item.
+ActionGroup and child Actions relationships are maintained and will be executed per result item, as well.
+Of note, as both Action.Handler.Config and Action.Parameter scan be declared with ForEach blocks, the total execution iterations for an Action is the carstesian product of the expanded Config and expanded Parameters.

 ### Example YAML - YAML Values